RVNielsen/MyPortfolio/python/hic_clustermap/README.md

 ## Table of Contents
 clustermap.py - uses thesaurus.com to replace words

-sources.pdf - all sources I gathered throughout the 8-week internship

-            -some were for understanding genomics in general or my final presentation, but most were related to the program itself
+sources.pdf - all sources I gathered throughout the 8-week internship.
+Some were for understanding genomics in general or my final presentation, but most were related to the program itself

 ## Acknowledgements
 Haley Abel was my mentor for this summer.
 She provided the idea for the project as well as part of the code in the clustermap.py file to start with that plotted matrices as a clustermap.